deathworlders/online/content/books/deathworlders/chapter-49-division.md

 ___

 **Date Point: 15y7m1d AV**
-**Folctha, Cimbrean, the Far Reaches**
+**Folctha, Cimbrean, The Far Reaches**

 ***Allison Buehler***

 There’d been a text from Julian about some kind of impromptu Guy’s Night, don’t wait up, love you, etc. Allison couldn’t blame him: After all that time hanging around with the cavemonkeys, some time with his actual *human* friends couldn’t hurt Julian at all.

 Still, she was maybe a *little* disgruntled.
-But not enough to give him the cold shoulder when he finally slid the bedroom door aside at dead-o’-clock in the fuck-knew-when.
+But not enough to give him the cold shoulder when he finally slid the bedroom door aside at dead o’clock in the fuck-knew-when.

 She was getting sick of being the big spoon anyway.
 Xiù was completely out for the count and didn’t even grumble when Allison retrieved an arm from under her head and turned over.